For this week’s Pickin’ & Grinnin’ In The Kitchen Spot, I have a song about a Grandfather’s Clock to share with you.

 The song was written in 1876 by Henry Clay Work.
 He wrote the song about a clock at a hotel in England.
 The hotel was said to be owned by 2 brothers by the name of Jenkins.
 The clock kept perfect time-until one of the brothers died.
 Local clockmakers tried to fix the clock-but all attempts failed.
 When the second brother died-witnesses claimed the clock stopped working completely.

 Hope you enjoyed the song.
 I especially like the “chiming” of the guitar.

-I've never lived in a house with a Grandfather Clock.
-The Deer Hunter's Aunt Wanda has one-when I visit her at Christmas-I find myself listening to the ticks and the chimes.
-Aunt Wanda says she couldn't imagine not hearing the clock-it just wouldn't be right.
-Funny how we become accustomed to sounds-never really noticing them until they're gone.
+I’ve never lived in a house with a Grandfather Clock.
+The Deer Hunter’s Aunt Wanda has one and when I visit her at Christmas I find myself listening to the ticks and the chimes.
+Aunt Wanda says she couldn’t imagine not hearing the clock, it just wouldn’t be right.
+Funny how we become accustomed to sounds never really noticing them until they’re gone.

 This post was originally published here on the Blind Pig in September 2008.